czeni/matplotlib-minimal/README.md

-# Matplotlib 2.2.2 with Python3.6.7 on Alpine Linux 3.8.1
+# Matplotlib 2.2.3 with Python3.6.7 on Alpine Linux 3.8.1

 2018 November

 ### Description

-This repository provides a Dockerfile for building and image for Matplotlib 2.2.2 with Python3.6.7.
+This repository provides a Dockerfile for building and image for Matplotlib 2.2.3 with Python3.6.7.

 The Docker image is based on the latest Alpine Linux 3.8.1 for a minimum size image(~139MB).
 It uses Alpine packages from main and community repos.

 Matplotlib is compiled from source using Python pip tool.

+Older versions can be found under different tags.

 ### Configuration